Updated 16/06/2025

 Dig the boulders in – one third underground and two thirds above – so they are stable.
 As the rockery matures, the stones will naturally attract mosses and lichens that add extra colour and interest.

-Dot your alpines around the rocks.
-My two favourites are sedums and saxifraga, but there are dozens of varieties available.
+Dot alpines around the rocks.
+My two favourites are sedums and saxifrage, but there are dozens of varieties available.

-You can also throw in some early spring and summer bulbs to add height and extra colour and scent to your rockery.
-Try crocus, iris and dwarf reticulata.
+You can also add early spring and summer bulbs for height, extra colour and, in some case, scent to your rockery.
+Try crocus, iris and dwarf iris reticulata.

 And to finish?